Gracias a la vida – Anne-Lise Polchlopek

 It starts with a rather hectic recording of Berlioz’s Le spectre de la rose.
 The fast tempo was presumably adopted so that they could fit the song onto a single 78, but it does remind us that it is in waltz time and she brings a peculiarly intimate touch to the closing lines,which are sung with an ineffable sadness.
 Absence is sweetly touching.

-Occasionally her attention to the meaning of the words can get in the way of the music, and the tempo fluctuations in Fauré’s Après un rêve are just too much, the general speed much too slow, but the accelerando on Reviens, reviens just too much.
-On the other hand the tempo for his Clair de lune is absolutely spot on with a moment of pure magic as she infuses her tone with warmth at Au calme clair de lune and Gerald Moore switches to a more free flowing style in the accompaniment.
+Occasionally her attention to the meaning of the words can get in the way of the music, and the tempo fluctuations in Fauré’s Après un rêve are just too much, rather too slow at the beginning, with an unwritten accelerando on Reviens, reviens.
+I’d also suggest that Duparc’s Extase is taken far too slowly throughout.
+On the other hand the tempo for Fauré’s Clair de lune is absolutely spot on with a moment of pure magic as she infuses her tone with warmth at Au calme clair de lune and Gerald Moore switches to a more free flowing style in the accompaniment.

 In all she remains inimitable and individual, though, it seems these days, only known to connoisseurs.
 This set is no longer available, nor are the Debussy songs she recorded with Cortot.
 John Steane says in his wonderful book The Grand Tradition,